Toroi01/sillyChat/README.md

 # sillyChat
-A small chat made with SillyServer.js and SillyClient.js.
+A small chat made with <a href="https://github.com/jagenjo/SillyServer.js/">SillyServer.js</a>.